 This course introduces the student to the field of health information technology.
 Topics to be covered include the healthcare delivery system, medical records format and content, various filing systems, the environment where the information is gathered, by who the information is used, and the technology behind health information systems.
-In addition, the course will cover retention policies and procedures, documentation, confidentiality issues, HIPAA, and legal and regulatory aspects of the medical record.
-This course provides a broad introduction to the health care systems and organizations, public health, participants in the health care system, and the field of health information technology and management, in the United States.
+Students will be able to describe the organizations, services, and personnel that comprise the healthcare delivery system.
+Students will understand the history and development of payment systems and insurance models and their impact on health, access to care, and quality of healthcare.
+Reimbursement issues will include the revenue cycle, coding systems, payment systems, and compliance.
 Prerequisite: Eligibility for ENG 096.